Graduate Credit-Hour Academic Policies and Procedures

 Commencement

-• Step 1: From September through February, student submits the “Commencement Interest” form via MyUMassGlobal.
+• Step 1: Student submits the “Commencement Interest” form via MyUMassGlobal to receive approval of eligibility.

 Diplomas and Transcripts